How to Help a Friend

-Offer to walk with your friend to CAPS triage.
-You can sit in the waiting room with them and do something together when you’re done.
+Offer to attend a CAPS triage visit together.
 If CAPS is not an option for whatever reason, offer to help your friend find an off-campus resources instead.
 Many counselors can be found at goodtherapy.org or psychologytoday.com.

-While you can’t make an appoint for a friend, you can always consult confidentially with a CAPS counselor if you’re not sure how to help a friend.
+While you can’t make an appointment for a friend, you can always consult confidentially with a CAPS counselor if you’re not sure how to help a friend through our Friend2Friend service.
 A counselor can help you clarify your concerns and give you information about resources that could help your friend.
 To consult with a CAPS counselor about your concerns, you can call CAPS (520-621-3334) or speak with a counselor through our Triage service.

 If your friend is in mental health treatment, you can support them with encouragement to stick with the plan and checking in every now and then on how it’s going.
 You don’t need to be a counselor, just a friend.

 Campus & Online Resources for Students and Concerned Friends